Uh oh. What’s Plan B?

 How do you get through layoffs?

 No matter how you do it, layoffs are hard.
-However, the way you go about executing those layoffs makes all the difference on what happens after.
+However, the way you go about executing those layoffs makes all the difference on what happens after for everyone, including those who survive your layoffs.

 Cut once, cut deep, then turn the corner and don’t look back

-Cut once, cut deep, then engage everyone on turning the corner together.
-If you have a second wave of layoffs, you’ll scare people into thinking it will never end and that can have all kinds of negative consequences.
+If you have a second wave of layoffs, you’ll scare people into thinking it will never end, which will have all kinds of negative consequences.

-Employees will grow more distant, lose motivation, and begin looking elsewhere without you knowing it.
+Employees will often grow more distant, lose motivation, and begin looking elsewhere without you knowing it.

-With that said, the effects of the crisis are still at hand, and you’ll want to do everything you can to keep those remaining members of your team happy as you fight for survival in the coming weeks and months.
+Now, you need to do everything you can to keep your remaining team members happy and engaged as you fight for survival in the coming weeks and months.

-The following tips can help you do that as they work hard for you through this crisis.
+The following tips can help you do that as they work hard for you through this crisis and you ask yourself how to motivate employees during difficult times.

 Leading Happy Teams Through Crisis: 5 Ways to Keep Your Team Happy and Motivated in a Recession

-That’s why each of the points below applies just as much to those situations as they do a recession.
+Each of the points below applies just as much to situations unique to your company or industry as they do a recession.

 Here are five ways to keep your team happy and motivated: